eegli/tinyparse/readme.md

 - Promise-based
 - TypeScript first
 - Zero dependencies
+- Includes a helper to print available options
 - Supports object literals and arrays of strings

 **I use this mostly for other pet projects of mine so it comes with some opinions.**

 - Tinyparse is made for parsing simple user input
-- Tinyparse enforces verbose error messages
 - Objects to be parsed cannot be nested and need to have string keys
 - Objects to be parsed can only have values that are of type string, number or boolean

 **How it works**

-- The package **exports a single parser factory function** from which a type-aware parser can be created.
+- The package **exports a single parser factory function** from which a type-aware parser and a help printer can be created.
 The parser accepts either an object literal or array of strings (usually, `process.argv.slice(2)`)

 - The parser checks the input and returns the base with updated matching property values